wurzelstumpf/cproglang/Readme.md

 repository (if it exists) to help further your understanding and learning.

+> Copyright (C) 2015,2016 Mark Matthews
+> Distributed under the terms of the GNU General Public License
+> With acknowledgement and thanks the Dennis Ritchie, Brian Kernighan
+> and other Contributors for the learning exercises

 ### TODO

   - Always something to work on and improve ;-)